 She cites the case of a 60-year-old man from one of the outer islands who missed doses of perindopril, metformin, aspirin and amlodipine for 2 weeks when visiting another island which did not have a local health centre.

 ‘When I completed my pharmacist support visit I witnessed the effect of not taking his medicines for 2 weeks.
 He developed osteomyelitis due to uncontrolled diabetes and on his return was lucky to avoid medical evacuation to a hospital,’ Mrs Berrill points out.

 ‘This patient needed daily antibiotic injections and daily home nurse visits until he was able to get his infection and BGLs under control.
 His renal function also declined due to this episode.’

 BOX 1 – Recommendations for rural and remote care: at a glance1

-Taren Gill MPS was educated at the University of Sydney and worked for 10 years in the NSW regional town of Orange, population 40,000, where she was given the PSA Early Career Pharmacist of the Year award in 2014.
+Taren Gill FPS was educated at the University of Sydney and worked for 10 years in the NSW regional town of Orange, population 40,000, where she was given the PSA Early Career Pharmacist of the Year award in 2014.
 Today she co-owns a pharmacy in rural Maryborough, Victoria, with just 7,000 people.
 Other professionals commute in from Ballarat, and doctors don’t see patients on weekends.